gytdau/website/_lists/books.md

 - **The Song of Achilles**
 - The Meaning of It All: Thoughts of a Citizen-Scientist
 - Zero to One: Notes on Startups, or How to Build the Future
-- The Carnivore Cookbook 1 1
-- The Carnivore Diet
 - Thinking in Bets
-- Steal Like an Artist: 10 Things Nobody Told You About Being Creative
-- The Princeton Companion to Mathematics
 - The Prince
 - Microeconomics: A Very Short Introduction
 - Economics in One Lesson